College of Social Work

-In 1947, the year that the Florida State College for Women was named Florida State University, the graduate program in social work accepted its first class of students.
-In 1949, Dr. Coyle Moore became the Chair of the Department of Social Welfare and the master of social work program was accredited by the Council on Social Work Education, which has earned reaccreditation continuously since that time.
-The School of Social Welfare was created in 1950.
-The undergraduate program was accredited in 1974, the first year that undergraduate programs were granted accredited status.
+In 1947, the year that the Florida State College for Women was named Florida State University, Dr. Coyle Moore became the Chair of the Department of Social Welfare.
+The Master of Social Work program was established in 1948 and in 1950 received accreditation by the Council on Social Work Education, which has earned reaccreditation continuously since that time.
+The School of Social Welfare was created in 1950 and Dr. Moore became the first Dean.
+The bachelor's program was accredited in 1974, the first year that undergraduate programs were granted accredited status.

 The College of Social Work is committed to the pursuit and delivery of excellence in social work education.
 Through teaching, research, and service, the College educates its graduates for productive careers as professional social workers in diverse arenas, contributes to the knowledge base guiding social welfare practice and policy decisions, and offers expertise and energy to local, state, and national concerns.

-The College's initiatives build on the traditional heritage of social work, and are guided by a commitment to community-based social services.
+The College's initiatives build on the traditional heritage of social work and are guided by a commitment to community-based social services.
 Recognizing that communities function as political, social, and familial entities, the College's efforts emphasize, but are not limited to, health care, mental health, and the special concerns of children, families, women, and the aged.
-In all of its capacities, the College recognizes and values mutuality among diverse community groups, and promotes models of service delivery empowering the poor and disadvantaged and ensuring the social services of all community members.
+The College recognizes and values mutuality among diverse community groups, and promotes models of service-delivery empowering vulnerable populations ensuring social services for all community members.